wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-power-automate/includes/3-ai-builder-actions.md

     ![Records appear in the table in the Excel file.](../media/03-populate-excel.png)

-Congratulations, you have successfully created your first AI Builder flow.
+Congratulations, you've successfully created your first AI Builder flow.

 For more information, see [Use AI Builder in Power Automate](/ai-builder/use-in-flow-overview/?azure-portal=true).